University of Qom

 University of Qom (دانشگاه قم) is an Iranian public university located in Qom.

-Following an endorsement by the Council of the Islamic Revolution and under the supervision of the Society of Seminary Teachers of Qom, the University of Qom was founded in 1980 (1358 SH) under the name of High Educational and Legal School of the Seminarians of Qom by Mohammad Beheshti, Mohammad Javad Bahonar, and Mehdi Ghazi Khorramabadi.
-It is considered one of the academic centers in the field of legal studies.
+Following an endorsement by the Council of the Islamic Revolution and under the supervision of the Society of Seminary Teachers of Qom, the University of Qom was founded in 1980 (1358 SH) under the name of High Educational and Legal School of the Seminarians of Qom by Mohammad Beheshti, Mohammad Javad Bahonar and Mehdi Ghazi Khorramabadi.
+It is an academic center in the field of legal studies.
 In 1985 (1364 SH), following confirmation by the Supreme Council of the Cultural Revolution, the school admitted students from high school graduates, too.
 In 1997 (1376 SH), the university got its current name.

 The university has an area of 140 ha and consists of 6 faculties, 7 research and technology centers, 10 research groups, 33 academic departments, and 164 academic fields.
 It also has about 10,000 students (in Bachelor, Master, and Ph.D. degrees) and 282 members of academic staff: 12 full professors, 90 associate professors, 160 assistant professors, and 20 instructors.
 Some of them are regarded as national genius figures.
 Most of the university's activities are in the fields of civil engineering, IT and computer engineering, industrial engineering, mechanical engineering and laws.

+This university has its own dress code: female students have to wear Arabic tent which they refer to as "Chador".
+This university is gender segregated.

 Faculties & departments

-Currently, University of Qom consists of the following faculties and departments:
+Currently, the University of Qom consists of the following faculties and departments:

 Faculty of Engineering

-The Faculty of Engineering was established in 2003 as the first center of engineering fields in Qom Province and during less than two decades has had a significant growth in quantitative and qualitative development in engineering fields and the number of students.
+The Faculty of Engineering was established in 2003 as the first center of engineering fields in Qom Province.

 Currently, this faculty consists of these departments: